hartenfels/Javascript-SpiderMonkey/README.md

   * Put this on TravisCI and test multiple SpiderMonkey versions

+  * Calling JavaScript from Perl6:

+  * → Convert Perl6 arguments to JavaScript values

-  * Call JavaScript from Perl6
+  * → Call methods on JavaScript objects

+  * → Also allow calling things on the global object

-  * Call Perl6 from JavaScript somehow
+  * Call Perl6 from JavaScript somehow (ask on #perl6)

   * Add documentation